danjulio/tCam/tCam-Mini/firmware/readme.md

 To monitor diagnostic information from the firmware: ```idf.py -p PORT```.
 Output is at 115200 baud.
 Note the command will reboot the camera.

 ### Revision History

+#### FW 3.2 (8/22/2023)
+FW revision 3.2 is a minor change to properly identify the Lepton 3.1R module.

+1. Moved to Espressif IDF 4.4.4.
+2. Properly identify Lepton 3.1R (previous firmware would only identify Lepton 3.1 prototype).

 #### FW 3.1 (9/1/2022)
 FW revision 3.1 fixes issues and enhances Lepton support.